Quick Wiki

 Greenwood has won 32 awards and has 50 nominations as of 2018.

-He bagged several awards like the 2007 'AFCA Award' at Austin Film Critics Association for 'Best score' in There Will Be Blood (2007), 2008 'Silver Berlin Bear' for 'Outstanding Artistic Contribution' for the music in There Will Be Blood (2007), 2012, 2017 and 2018 'BOFCA Award' for ' Best Original Score' and many more.
+He bagged several awards the 2007 'AFCA Award' at the Austin Film Critics Association for 'Best Score' in There Will Be Blood (2007), 2008 'Silver Berlin Bear' for 'Outstanding Artistic Contribution' for the music in There Will Be Blood (2007), 2012, 2017 and 2018 'BOFCA Award' for ' Best Original Score' and many more.
 He also won the 2010 'Muhr Asia Africa Award' at Dubai International Film Festival for 'Best Composer - Feature' in Noruwei no mori (2010).

 Personal Life